Bilua language

 Bilua (also known as Mbilua or Vella Lavella) is the most populous Papuan language spoken in the Solomon Islands.
 It is a Central Solomon language spoken by about 9,000 people on the island of Vella Lavella.
-It is one of the four non-Austronesian languages spoken in the Solomon Islands.
+It is one of the four Papuan non-Austronesian languages spoken in the Solomon Islands.

 Classification

 "Bilua is sometimes grouped with the other Central Solomons languages and beyond (Wurm 1975b) but closer inspection shows that a genealogical relation is not demonstrable (Dunn and Terrill 2012, Terrill 2011)" (Hammarström, forthcoming).

 Phonology

 The consonant and vowels sounds of Bilua.

 Consonants

 The voiced stops and affricate sounds /b d ɡ dʒ/ can occur as prenasalized allophones, when occurring intervocalically [ᵐb ⁿd ᵑɡ ⁿdʒ].
 Other consonant allophones include [w tʃ] for /β dʒ/.

 Vowels

 Four vowel sounds /i u e o/ have allophones but only in diphthongs as [ɪ ɛ ɔ ʊ].